corona-warn-app/cwa-server/docs/SUBMISSION.md

 Temporary Exposure Keys (TEK's) are submitted by the client device (iOS/Android phone) via the Submission Service.

-Some constraints are maintained as enviroment variables which are kept as secrets in the Vault /cwa-server/submission
+Some constraints are maintained as enviroment variables and kept in Vault under the key path: /cwa-server/submission

 The constraints put on submitted TEK's are as follows:

 * Each TEK contains a `StartIntervalNumber` with the value set at midnight (a datetime e.g. 2nd July 2020 00:00)
-* The nuber of TEK's must not exceed the configured maximum number of keys, represented by the `MAX_NUMBER_OF_KEYS` property which is in the vault
+* The number of TEK's must not exceed the configured maximum number of keys, represented by the `MAX_NUMBER_OF_KEYS` property which is in the vault
 * More than one TEK with the same `StartIntervalNumber` may be submitted, these will have their rolling period's combined
 * Each TEK must carry either the information of transmission risk level or days since onset of symptoms.
 If one is missing, the other can be derived.
 If a TEK is missing both values or contains values which are not in the allowed ranges for each field the payload shall be rejected
 * The origin country from the submission payload must be a valid ISO country code and must either be one of the supported countries (maintained in Vault) or it must be empty, in which case it will be defaulted to DE